 As the Spring EQ Chief Operating Officer, Rebecca is responsible for exceptional customer service, sales and operations results.
 Additionally, she will oversee the manufacturing process to ensure consistent, fully compliant, and high quality loans for sale to all Spring EQ investors.
 Rebecca brings over 20 years of mortgage sales, operations and servicing experience, with some of the largest and most complex national mortgage businesses in the industry.
 Rebecca has a passion for developing highly talented and diverse teams, and looks forward to making innovative changes in the consumer lending industry for both consumers and Spring EQ employees.
 Rebecca received her BS in Chemical Engineering from Drexel University and an MBA from Villanova University.
 She has 2 children, and lives in South Jersey with her daughter and Bernese mountain dog.
 She enjoys spending time with her family, outdoor activities, and traveling.

-Marianne Sullivan is Fannie Mae's Senior Vice President for Single-Family Business Capabilities.
-She reports to the head of Single- Family Mortgage Business.
-Sullivan is responsible for developing Fannie Mae’s Single-Family business capabilities strategy and execution.
-She has led industry-wide innovation initiatives to streamline and automate key mortgage origination processes and tools including developing Collateral Underwriter™ and income and asset verification tools.
+Marianne Sullivan was Fannie Mae's Senior Vice President for Single-Family Business Capabilities.
+Reporting to the head of Single- Family Mortgage Business, Sullivan was responsible for developing Fannie Mae’s Single-Family business capabilities strategy and execution.
+She led industry-wide innovation initiatives to streamline and automate key mortgage origination processes and tools including developing Collateral Underwriter™ and income and asset verification tools.
 Previously she has led the loan quality initiative, was the Single-Famly Credit Risk Officer and managed various credit management areas of the company.

 Sullivan has more than 20 years of experience in mortgage banking and mortgage finance in Fannie Mae’s Finance, Multifamily, Credit, and Single-Family divisions.
 Prior to joining Fannie Mae in 1992, Sullivan was an Audit Manager at KPMG, with responsibility for supervising client relations and reviewing, researching, and auditing financial information for clients.